How to prune your Airgarden plants

 - Pinch some leaves once 6–8 pairs of leaves have developed on the plant

-- Pinch the stem about 1/4 inch above where the plant is branching.
+- Pinch or cut the stem about 1/4 inch above where the plant is branching

 When it comes to flowers, pruning is known as “deadheading”.
 Once flowers have bloomed, they begin to fade.
 It’s at this point that you need to deadhead.
 The good news is that deadheading usually leads to another cycle of blooms.
 If you don’t deadhead, the flowers will go to seed which will end the flower’s life cycle.